lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapper/fetch.md

 ================

-public [SimplePdoWrapper::fetch](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapper/fetch.md)($query, ?array $markers = [], ?$fetchStyle = null) : array | string | false
+public [SimplePdoWrapper::fetch](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapper/fetch.md)($query, ?array $markers = [], ?$fetchStyle = null) : array | string | null

-Executes the prepared statement and returns the fetched row, or false in case of failure.
+Executes the prepared statement and returns the fetched row, or null in case of failure.

 Note: strings can be returned if you use fetch styles such as \PDO::FETCH_COLUMN.